 There’s a malignant misconception of an obscure law which has resulted in the misguided belief that you can create a new 9 digit number, like a social security number, for credit reporting purposes.
-This is called synthetic identities and it is a fraud which is actively and regularly prosecuted by the federal government.
+This is a form of fraud called synthetic identities, which the federal government actively and regularly prosecutes.
 We’ve already been through every argument for and against CPNs known to man, so we’ll end the diatribe, here.CPNs are illegal

 Free tradelines exist, but they may not have worth.

-Tradelines cost what they cost because there are costs involved.
+Tradelines cost what they cost…because there are costs.

 It’s important to do it right if you want your credit score to increase.

 Among the first questions people ask about tradelines is “how much will my score increase after adding tradelines?”
 It’s certainly a reasonable question, but if I lined up 100 different clients, I’d have 100 different answers.
 Credit is unique.
 Tradelines are unique.
 So, the result of mixing the two is also unique.
-If you want to know, you need to call us and we can do a credit report analysis.
+If you want to know, you need to connect with us and we can do a credit report analysis.
 But, we wouldn’t be able to predict a per-point increase.
-That’s nearly impossible.
+That’s incredibly difficult, if not impossible.
 Since people persist with this inquiry, we did find a source that provided a per-point increase estimated based on a significant study.

 How do you get started?

 If you have a solid credit goal, you should contact us to determine if tradelines are right for you.
-You can call 800-431-4741 or email email@example.com or click https://superiortradelines.com/start/
+You can email firstname.lastname@example.org or click https://superiortradelines.com/start/